charder001/browser-tech/README.md

 ![testEverything](https://user-images.githubusercontent.com/43436118/78109530-aaee0d00-73f9-11ea-8cad-8fddab3a26ad.PNG)

 Throughout my testing, i used the contrast checker from https://webaim.org/resources/contrastchecker/ to see if my site conforms to standards.
+Although my first design did not pass, after some adjustment eveything is in the clear.

+### Some fallbacks i have implemented
+* CSS fallback fonts. to ensure the user always gets the best possible fonts `font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;`

+* Gradients don't work well in some browsers, so a fallback color has been implemented `	background: rgb(255,165,0);
+	background: linear-gradient;
+ `

+* @support for flexbox to ensure a decent layout

+ `@supports(display: flex) {
+	main {
+		display: flex;
+		width: 90%;
+		margin: 1em;
+	}
+}

+main {
+	float: left;
+	margin-left: 2em;
+}
+`